Astroua/TurbuStat/docs/generating_test_data.rst

 .. image:: tutorials/images/rednoise_slope3_ellip_05_theta_45.png

-The power-spectrum can then be calculated and fit in 1D and 2D (see :ref:``):
+The power-spectrum can then be calculated and fit in 1D and 2D (see :ref:`pspec_tutorial`):

     >>> pspec = PowerSpectrum(rnoise_hdu)
     >>> pspec.run(verbose=True, radial_pspec_kwargs={'binsize': 1.0},